A Hat in Time: Downloadable content (DLC)

 In March 2018, an update added mod support via Steam Workshop.

 The first DLC, Seal the Deal, was released for the PC version on September 13, 2018, and was available at no charge for 24 hours after its release.
 The DLC was later released alongside the game's Nintendo Switch launch on October 18, 2019.
 It added the new Arctic Cruise chapter, a new challenge mode known as "Death Wish", six additional Time Rift stages, as well as new cosmetics and photo mode filters.
 In addition, local splitscreen co-op was also added, featuring the new character Bow Kid.

 The second DLC, Nyakuza Metro + Online Party, was announced on April 25, 2019, and released on May 10 on PC.
 It was released for the Nintendo Switch on November 21, 2019.
 Its new, titular chapter is set in a Japan-inspired underground city, where Hat Kid becomes a member of a cat-themed street gang.
 A baseball bat weapon is introduced, as well as new badges, cosmetics, and stickers (which can be used as emotes and used to decorate the player's weapon).
 A new online multiplayer mode was also introduced, where groups of up to 50 players can play in a single world at once.
 Online Party is only available through Steam and was "one of the first games to premiere" using Valve's Steam Networking API 2.0.
 The DLC is available at no charge for those that had backed the game's Kickstarter campaign.

 In November 2020, Gears for Breakfast announced on Twitter that both Seal the Deal and Nyakuza Metro would be released on PlayStation 4 and Xbox One in Q1 2021.
 On March 31, 2021, both DLC packs were released on those platforms, with support for 60 FPS when playing on PlayStation 5 or Xbox Series X/S using backwards compatibility.

 Reception

 The PC, PlayStation 4 and Nintendo Switch versions of A Hat in Time received "generally favorable" reviews from critics, aside from the Xbox One version receiving "mixed or average" reviews, according to review aggregator website Metacritic.
-On Steam, all reviews have a rating of "overwhelmingly positive" based on more than 40,000 reviews.

 Chris Carter from Destructoid gave the game an 8.5 out of 10, calling it an "impressive effort with a few noticeable problems holding it back."
 PC Gamers Dominic Tarason rated the game 86/100 saying, "Some scuff-marks aside, A Hat in Time is a creative, playful, and polished tribute to a genre that doesn't get nearly enough love on PC."
 In the Game Informer review, Kyle Hilliard stated the "dated PlayStation 2 era" graphics are the game's weakest element, but praised the gameplay, sound design and music, awarding the game 8 out of 10.